trueheart78/trueheart78.com/now.md

 ### History for 2016

+* Played challenge runs in Dark Souls 3 on PS4.
 * Learned Redis by studying [Seven Databases in Seven Weeks](https://pragprog.com/book/rwdata/seven-databases-in-seven-weeks)
 * Learned about ActiveJob and Sidekiq
 * Read most of [CoffeeScript](https://pragprog.com/book/tbcoffee2/coffeescript) by Trevor Burnham